pavansaipendry/Breast-Cancer-prediction/README.md

 - `project.ipynb`: Jupyter notebook containing the full data preprocessing, model training, and evaluation pipeline.
 #### Key Steps in the Project:
 - Data Loading: The Breast Cancer dataset is loaded using `load_breast_cancer`.
-- Preprocessing: Features are standardized using `StandardScale`r.
+- Preprocessing: Features are standardized using `StandardScaler`.
 - Model Training: A logistic regression model is trained using the `LogisticRegression` class from sklearn.
-- Model Evaluation: The model is evaluated using `accurac`y scores and `confusion matrice`s.
+- Model Evaluation: The model is evaluated using `accuracy_scores` and `confusion matrices`.